M66B/NetGuard/FAQ.md

 The data usage of other applications will be zero with NetGuard enabled in this case.

 The total data usage of your device will be the same with and without NetGuard.

+<a name="FAQ58"></a>
+**(58) Why does loading the application list take a long time?**

+The application list is provided by Android, so the loading speed depends mostly on the power of your device and on the efficiency of your Android version.
+For example shortage of memory could lead to increased loading times, because memory needs to be freed, for example by pausing other applications.

+In some circumstances, restricting system apps and system components is known to cause the application list to load slowly or not at all.
+The exact circumstances are unknown.

 <br />